mguarn/mguarn.github.io/_posts/2019-07-13-guatemala-dc.md

 $goals_{away}\ =\ α_{away}\ * β_{home}$

-where γ is home advantage.
+where γ is home factor, how many more goals the home teams score than the away teams.

 There is also a parameter to correct for some scoreline biases which they discuss in the [original paper](http://web.math.ku.dk/~rolf/teaching/thesis/DixonColes.pdf).
 For the sake of simplicity I'll be keeping this parameter in the background.